The Ultimate Guide to Planning an African Safari

 Quick backstory.
 My mother passed away and we really wanted to do something to celebrate her life.
 She loved to travel, often as a tag along with her kids, so we decided an epic trip was the best way to honor her.
 My brothers and I planned a South African Safari and it was the perfect trip.

-Read my full story on our safari on Business Insider, “When our mom died, my brothers and I spent the $75,000 inheritance on a South African safari.
-The trip helped us grieve.“
+Read my story on Business Insider, “When our mom died, my brothers and I spent the $75,000 inheritance on a South African safari.
+The trip helped us grieve.”

 Planning an African safari can seem daunting at first, but with the right preparation and a clear guide, it can become the adventure of a lifetime.
 Whether you’re worried about vaccinations, travel logistics, or the best safari destinations, or even African safari cost, this guide will help you navigate the process.
 After experiencing the best South African safari myself, I’ve compiled all the essential tips you need to plan your own unforgettable trip.